HL7/livd/input/pagecontent/general-summary.md

 </ul>

 <h3> Example#2 - Total Protein (CSF/Urine)</h3>
 This IVD "test kit" is usually named Total Protein (CSF/Urine) and utilized for the analysis of CSF, Random/Spot Urine, or Timed urine (24 hr, 2 hr, etc) specimens.
 It is often used to perform body fluid Total Proteins.
 However, a different IVD "test kit" is typically used for serum/plasma Total Protein levels, which is out of scope for this example.
-Note that the LIVD file would NOT contain the local Ask at ORder entry questions (local codes 444 and 555), nor the calculated value for local code 777.
+Note that the LIVD file would NOT contain the local Ask at Order entry questions (local codes 444 and 555), nor the calculated value for local code 777.
 CSF=Cerebrospinal Fluid.
 Vendor Analyte Code = 1099 (Total Protein CSF/Ur) is mapped in the LIS to:
 <ul>
    <li> LIS Test Info =  Result Code 111 - Result Name <b>Protein, CSF</b>  Units <b>mg/dL</b> </li>